-The chief mission of the Policing Project at NYU Law is to strengthen policing through front-end, democratic accountability-by encouraging greater engagement between police departments and their communities around matters of policy; drafting model policies on various aspects of policing; developing metrics that are better tailored to the goals of community policing; and engaging in cost-benefit analysis around policing practices.
-The Policing Project is pursuing these goals in various ways: we are working directly with police departments and communities on demonstration projects, researching and evaluating existing oversight models, engaging in public advocacy, convening conferences and roundtables with academics and law enforcement personnel, and engaging in some targeted litigation around policing issues.
+The chief mission of the Policing Project at NYU Law is to strengthen policing and strengthen communities by applying the regular rules of democratic governance-promoting greater engagement between police departments and their communities around matters of substantive policy (i.e. giving communities a voice in how they are policed); researching and drafting model policies on various aspects of policing; developing metrics that are better tailored to the goals of community policing; and engaging in cost-benefit analysis around policing practices.
+Our work touches on many of the most salient and most controversial policing issues of our day-uses of force, vehicle and pedestrian stops, and body cameras, to name a few.